wetsausages/robbybot/README.md

 <p align="center"> A multipurpose Discord bot for AVAS.cc </p>

 # Features
-- Mute/Unmute, Ban
+- Mute/unmute, ban
 - Moderator action logging
+- Smart auto FAQ
-- AutoFAQ
+- Easy poll creation

-## Moderation Management
+## Moderation Permission Management
 robbybot checks command permissions against a list of chosen roles as opposed to member-specific permissions.
 This is to make adding and removing mods (and their permissions with this bot) easier to manage.
-Administrators must use !setmod [moderator role] to add a role to moderator list.
+Administrators must use `!setmod [moderator role]` to add a role to moderator list.

+## AutoFAQ
+robbybot AutoFAQ works with 2 components: a key:response entry, and a confidence value.
+Keys are keywords that relate to their corresponding response.
+For example, the `[keyword]` 'version' would have the `[response]` 'The server is version 1.18'.

+Whether or not the bot responds to a message is decided based on confidence and whether or not a key was heard.
+If the bot thinks the message was a question and hears a keyword, it will respond with that keyword's response.

 ## Admin commands
 `!setmod [role]`